MrVPlusOne/Singularity-related/Compare-with-random.md

 <img width="600" src="images/Compare-with-random-10min.png">

-We also plot the performance-time curve of the best run from GP and random search.
-As we can see from the results, GP steadily and significantly improves over time, whereas the random search oscillate randomly.
+We also plot the performance-time curve of the best run from GP and random search, respectively.
+As we can see from the results, **GP steadily and significantly improves over time, whereas the random search oscillate randomly**.

 * GP best run: